What is TCP?

 The Internet Protocol (IP) is the method for sending data from one device to another across the internet.
 Every device has an IP address that uniquely identifies it and enables it to communicate with and exchange data with other devices connected to the internet.

 IP is responsible for defining how applications and devices exchange packets of data with each other.
 It is the principal communications protocol responsible for the formats and rules for exchanging data and messages between computers on a single network or several internet-connected networks.
 It does this through the Internet Protocol Suite (TCP/IP), a group of communications protocols that are split into four abstraction layers.

 IP is the main protocol within the internet layer of the TCP/IP.
 Its main purpose is to deliver data packets between the source application or device and the destination using methods and structures that place tags, such as address information, within data packets.

 TCP vs. IP: What is the Difference?

 TCP and IP are separate protocols that work together to ensure data is delivered to its intended destination within a network.
 IP obtains and defines the address—the IP address—of the application or device the data must be sent to.
-TCP is then responsible for transporting data and ensuring it gets delivered to the destination application or device that IP has defined.
+TCP is then responsible for transporting and routing data through the network architecture and ensuring it gets delivered to the destination application or device that IP has defined.